 Change can be one of the hardest things to implement in a business.
 There will be barriers across the company of all flavours, from cultural barriers to political barriers to logistical barriers, and yet so often change is vital to the survival and growth of any business.
+This is where Kotter’s 8 Step Change Model comes in to play.

 Change itself is often inherently linked with a strategy, either very explicitly in the case of diversification, or more subtly with a “more of the same” growth strategy.